-Improving the coverage of A & B labels:
+Improving the coverage of A labels and green building certificates (BREEAM):

-The Fund sets an annual target for increasing the number of buildings with A & B labels.
-The labels are registered in our administration system.
-The progress of improving the number of labels is monitored from this system.
+The Fund sets an annual target for increasing the number of buildings with an A label or higher label and BREEAM Very good or higher label.
+The labels and certificates are registered in our administration system.
+The progress of improving the number of labels/certificates is monitored from this system.

-2. Adaptation to climate risks
+2. Adaptation to climate risk

 The Fund uses the internally developed Climate Risk Monitor ('CRM') to conduct a comprehensive climate risk and vulnerability assessment for all the properties in its portfolio.
 The CRM is based on the Framework for Climate Adaptive Buildings ('FCAB') to ensure transparent and consistent disclosure of climate-related risks and opportunities.
-The assessment includes four major climate risks (heat, drought, flooding and extreme weather) and integrates both climate-related effects and building-specific characteristics
+The assessment includes four major climate risks (heat, drought, flooding and extreme weather) and integrates both climate-related effects and building-specific characteristics.
 The CRM uses the most recent climate scenarios of the Royal Netherlands Meteorological Institute (KNMI).
 The KNMI climate scenarios are based on the same sources as those of the IPCC, the climate panel of the United Nations.
 The climate scenarios can be seen as a translation of the global IPCC scenarios to the Netherlands and therefore have a comparable publication cycle of approximately six years.